 Yet, TPM believers are taught to run away from reasoning and critical thinking.
 They shield their members from what others have to say.

 TPM claims to have “millions” of members.
 Why is it that after so many articles published in this site, there is not even ONE believer who can make a coherent rebuttal from scripture?
 It is because they have no legs to stand on.
 A TPM believer’s beliefs hinge on the revelation received by their pastors and not on scripture.
 If it were scripture alone, they would have had no problem making their case heard.

 Insecure about their numbers

-TPM believers have this constant need of justifying they are the biggest Pentecostal group on earth.
+TPM believers have this constant need for justifying they are the biggest Pentecostal group on earth.
+MT Thomas keeps harping the number time and again.
 To achieve this they often inflate their numbers or just pull the numbers out of thin air.
 In the fasting prayer on 1st May, the in-charge pastor said that 15 years ago, the number of TPM members were 1.5 million and it has tripled by now, i.e. we have 4.5 million members.
 TPM Wikipedia page (edited by a TPM believer) until a few months said TPM has 20 million members.